vast-community-hub/tensorflow-vast/README.md

 TensorFlow is a Google open source machine learning library for research and production.
 And this is a wrapper to be used from a higher level language like VASmalltalk.

 ## License

 - The code is licensed under [MIT](LICENSE).
 - The documentation is licensed under [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/).

 ## Supported platforms and versions

 Currently we tested this wrapper on Linux and Windows, both on x86 and x64.
-In addition, we tested on ARM (Raspberry Pi 3B+ and Raspbian Buster) and ARM64 (Rock64 and Armbian Buster).
+In addition, we tested on ARM (Raspberry Pi 3B+ and Raspbian Buster), ARM64 (Rock64 and Armbian Buster) and ARM64 with GPU support (Nvidia Jetson Nano)

 We have only tested on TensorFlow versions 1.13.x and 1.14.x.